lkorczowski/BCI-2021-Riemannian-Geometry-workshop/readme.md

 ## Timetable

+### Introduction

 ### Part I: Talk and Q&A (50 min)
 - How Riemannian Geometry transformed BCI? (history, breakthroughs, example of applications) by Marco Congedo.
-Talk + Q&A
+Talk + Q&A.
 - Why Riemannian Geometry works so well? (properties, computational speed, etc.) by Florian Yger.
 Talk + Q&A.

-    BREAK (5 min)

 ### Part II: Demonstrations & Discussions (50 min)
-*Because of the virtual format, we couldn't organize the coding sessions associated with the demonstration but all the code will be accessible after the workshop*
+*Because of the virtual format, we couldn't organize the coding sessions associated with the demonstration but all the code will be accessible after the workshop.
+Each demo will consist of a short introduction, code demo and Q&A.*

 - "Automatical tag of your EEG Artifacts with a Riemannian Potatoe and get better results using mne+pyriemman" by Louis Korczowski.
 - "Upgrading your standard classification pipeline with a simple RG trick using sklearn+pyriemann" by Louis Korczowski.
-- "Does the RG perform best all the time?
-A MOABB benchmarking" by Sylvain Chevallier.
+- "Benchmarking BCI pipelines across dataset: the MOABB approach" by Sylvain Chevallier.
 - "Using Riemannian Geometry for realtime ERP speller and Timeflux" by Pierre Clisson.

-### Part III: Future challenges (10min)
+### Part III: Discussion on future challenges (10min)

 # REFERENCES